Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Datasets and Experiments

+Our previous results were obtained using grayscale datasets, chosen to enable direct comparison with the results from using the neural regularizer in \cite{li2019learning}.
+Here, we demonstrate that our method also extends naturally to color datasets, which are more commonly used in practical computer vision settings.
+Figure~\ref{fig:color-cifar10} shows results for a ResNet-18 trained to classify color CIFAR-10 and regularized using color images from CIFAR-10, CIFAR-100, or ImageNet.
+All regularization datasets yield an increase in robustness relative to the unregularized model.
+The supplementary material includes results for ResNet-34 trained to classify color CIFAR-100.

-Regularized models are also more robust than their unregularized counterpart on common corruptions.
-We evaluate regularized models on grayscale CIFAR-10-C dataset \cite{hendrycks2019benchmarking} which consists of grayscaled CIFAR-10 images with common corruptions that can be found on everyday computer vision application.
-Evaluating on common corruptions at different severity levels is critical as they simulate real world conditions.
-Fig.~\ref{fig:C10_IM-CC} shows the performance of a ResNet18 trained to classify grayscale CIFAR-10 regularized with grayscale images from ImageNet dataset vs unregularized model.
-Fig.~\ref{fig:C10_IM-CC} (left) shows the performance averaged over all 15 common corruptions at different severity levels, Fig.~\ref{fig:C10_IM-CC} (right) shows the robustness of unregularized and regularized models for the 15 individual corruptions present in CIFAR-10-C \cite{hendrycks2019benchmarking}, at severity level 4.
+Regularized models are also more robust than their unregularized counterparts on common corruptions.
+We evaluate robustness on the grayscale CIFAR-10-C benchmark \cite{hendrycks2019benchmarking}, which contains grayscale CIFAR-10 images corrupted with distortions commonly encountered in real-world vision systems.
+Evaluating across multiple corruption types and severity levels is essential, as they simulate practical deployment conditions.
+Figure~\ref{fig:C10_IM-CC} shows the performance of a ResNet-18 trained to classify grayscale CIFAR-10 and regularized using grayscale ImageNet.
+Figure~\ref{fig:C10_IM-CC}\,a reports accuracy averaged across all 15 corruption types at each severity level.
+Figure~\ref{fig:C10_IM-CC}\,b shows performance on each individual corruption at severity~4.
+In all cases, regularization improves robustness relative to the unregularized model.

+We also compare our method—using a ResNet-18 trained on color CIFAR-10 and regularized with color CIFAR-100—against three widely used adversarially trained models from the RobustBench leaderboard \cite{croce2020robustbench}: Carmon 2019 ($L_{\infty}$) \cite{carmon2019unlabeled}, Engstrom 2019 ($L_2$) \cite{robustness}, and Modas 2021 PRIME-ResNet-18 \cite{modas2022prime}.
+Performance is evaluated on CIFAR-10-C at severity~5, and we also include the “standard” RobustBench baseline for reference (Fig.~\ref{fig:benchmark-simba}\,a).
+As expected, our method does not match state-of-the-art adversarially trained models, which are specifically optimized for adversarial robustness.

+Finally, we note that our method does not improve robustness against all black-box attacks.
+Figure~\ref{fig:benchmark-simba}\,b shows that it is not effective against SimBA \cite{guo2019simple}; however, its performance closely matches that of the neural-regularized model from \cite{li2019learning}.
+The aim of our method is not to outperform adversarially trained networks, but rather to demonstrate that a neural-regularizer–inspired approach can achieve comparable behavior to neural regularization without requiring expensive neural recordings.